 The subject, of course, is the need for greater interoperability, a reality highlighted in an article this morning about a new report from the Office of the National Coordinator for Health Information Technology (ONC).
 Its headline, “ONC Tells Congress: Interoperability Must Be a Priority,” tells the tale – and I couldn’t agree more.
 Indeed, on top of all the other reasons more interoperability is already needed, the possible decentralization of health and human services away from Washington will make the smooth exchange of information among states (as well as the agencies, hospitals and other organizations within them) even more critical.

 A bit more about our webinar, which we obviously planned before anyone knew who would win the presidential election – but which we think is all the more important because of how the balloting turned out.
 The webinar will take place at 2 p.m.
 (Eastern) next Monday, presented with our partner MarkLogic and titled “Solving Interoperability through Effective Data-Sharing Agreements and Breakthrough Technologies.”
-Please register here, and join us if you can.

 The topic of managing privacy and confidentiality will be at the heart of this webinar.
 Being able to responsibly share information – within the confines of law and policy as more of it gets shared from interoperable systems – is critically important.
 Managing confidentiality is an area SOC has been focused on for years; or, as we like to say, we’ve been working on “Getting to Yes with your Attorneys.”